 We can see what the rule of the clan looks like by looking at other countries around the world, especially those culturally distant from the US.
 We can also look into the past, at the European societies that emerged from the rule of the clan.
 The painting above shows one example: a staged battle in which men from two Scottish clans butchered one another over some matter or other touching on their clans’ honor.

 According to Weiner, as the rule of the clan recedes the bonds of extended kinship lose their power over the individual but live on in benign form as part of individuals’ cultural heritages, one way in which they situate themselves within society and in the story of humanity.
-As shown in the photograph above, the gathering of men in kilts is no longer a sight to be feared by their clan’s enemies, but simply an occasion for people to express pride in their heritage.
+As shown in the photograph above, a group of Scots marching together is no longer a sight to be feared by their clan’s enemies, but simply an occasion for people to express pride in their heritage.

 The barbarism we should combat is thus not clannishness as family feeling but anti-social clannishness, that prioritizes clan over country and the interests of one’s fellow Americans.
 (By “anti-social” I of course mean this in American terms.
 In a clan-based society it would be anti-social not to put your own clan’s interests above others.)